solo-io/gloo/docs/content/guides/security/waf/_index.md

 ## Audit Logging

-Audit Logging is supported starting Gloo-e v1.4.0-beta6, but it works differently than in other ModSecurity integrations.
+Audit Logging is supported starting Gloo Edge Enterprise v1.4.0-beta6, but it works differently than in other ModSecurity integrations.
 ModSecurity native audit logging is not a good fit for Envoy/Kubernetes cloud native environments.
 ModSecurity has 3 logging engines.
 They are not a good fit for the following reasons:
 1. Serial - all logs written to one file, which globally locks on each write.
 This will be horrendous